View Siegfried Engelmann's Obituary on registerguard.com and share memories

 Soon after Zig arrived in Oregon, he purchased 120 acres of logged property, which started his non-professional mission as a steward of the land.
 On most weekends, during the growing seasons, he and his sons (and later, he and his life partner) cleared trails and pruned trees.
 During trees' dormant months, they planted trees – lots of trees of many different varieties.
 If Zig wasn't working or riding one of his many motorcycles, he was on the land caring for trees and enjoying nature.
 Today, thousands of trees flourish in forests around Lane County because of Zig's stewardship.

-He is survived by his brothers, Manfred and Gerhardt (Mary Ann), children Eric (Annette), Kurt (Dianna), Owen (Charlene) and Joyce, thirteen grandchildren, four great-grandchildren, and his life partner, Lou Bradley, and her son, Devin.
+He is survived by his brothers, Manfred and Gerhardt (Mary Ann), children Eric (Annette), Kurt (Dianna), Owen (Charlene) and Joyce, three grandchildren, four great-grandchildren, and his life partner, Lou Bradley, and her son , Devin.

 Donations in Zig's name can be made to the Engelmann Foundation https://www.engelmannfoundation.org , PO Box 448, Eugene, Oregon, 97440 or to the McKenzie River Trust at mckenzieriver.org